Ponche Mexicano Navideño

 Notes

-• If you using Hawthorn fruit (tejocotes), make sure to add first those and allow them to cook for 5 minutes before adding the rest of your fruit.
+• If you’re using Hawthorn fruit (tejocotes), add them first and let them simmer for about 5 minutes before tossing in the rest of your fruit, it helps them soften just right.

 Nutrition Information